MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 objects and has a pipeline that allows you to treat single or multiple objects in the same way, generic WMI access allows you to perform some advanced tasks with very little work.

-The following examples demonstrate how to collect specific information by using `Get-CimInstance` against an arbitrary computer.
-We specify the **ComputerName** parameter with the dot value (**.**), which represents the local computer.
-You can specify a name or IP address associated with any computer you can reach through WMI.
-To retrieve information about the local computer, you could omit the **ComputerName** parameter.

 ## Listing Desktop Settings

 We'll begin with a command that collects information about the desktops on the local computer.